ravisojitra/testera/README.md

 ## Setup

-Setup you project by running the following commands.
+Setup your project by running the following commands:

 ## Install Dependencies